Krazete/sgmpalette/README.md

 The spritesheet contains all in-game static sprites of the chosen character.
 You can click within any sprite to select a color area to edit.

+The hex color text input will automatically be selected for easy copying via keyboard shortcuts.
+(This feature does not activate when a touch is detected instead of a mouse click.)

 ### Palette

 The palette contains all colors present in the chosen character's spritesheet.